maxxng/Orchid_Mantis/README.md

 # OrchidMantis
-A simple form filler, up to you how you use it.
+A simple form filler, the use cases are up to you

+## Warning
+1. If your computer is not on at the specified time, the script will not run.

 ## Setup (Basic)
 1. Install TamperMonkey, a chrome extention, on your chrome browswer. https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en